PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

     <br>

-Starting with a qubit in the ground state,
+Breaking this down, step-by-step, we first start with a qubit in the ground state,

 .. math::  |0\rangle = \begin{pmatrix}1 \\ 0 \end{pmatrix},

-we first rotate the qubit around the x-axis by
+amd rotate the qubit around the x-axis by

 .. math::